egh-s/SOMU-F2/README.md

 3. Press [F2]
 4. Select the pgn

-5. Answer the question "Negate black scores" with "y" or "n"\n "y" means the engine scores are from the white point of view "n" means the engine scores are from the engine point of view
+Answer the question "Negate black scores" with "y" or "n"
+"y" means the engine scores are from the white point of view "n" means the engine scores are from the engine point of view

-6. Answer the question "Type white, black or both" with "white" or "black" or "both". white - statistic is made when engines play the white pieces;
+7. Answer the question "Type white, black or both" with "white" or "black" or "both". white - statistic is made when engines play the white pieces;
 black - statistic is made when engines play the black pieces;
 both  - all games will be evaluated, the statistic makes little sense when matches are played with reversed openings.